Hvac Service Agreements, Before You Buy...

 The other purpose is to ensure that preventive maintenance is performed on the equipment.
 A clean hvac unit has fewer repair calls than one that is not maintained.
 Manufacturers require a minimum amount of service to their systems.
 This is to ensure that the parts last as long as possible which saves them money.
 Also, a clean hvac unit operates more efficiently and saves you money on your utility bills.

 Normally, the highest level of contract includes the checkups, no charge emergency service, and priority service.
+This can be useful for those that want to budget and know that they will not have any surprise expenses.

 As the plan level goes up the price goes up.
 The basic plans normally cost about $200 and the highest level can be $300 to $500 PER YEAR.